Yaws: Treatment

 Treatment is normally by a single intramuscular injection of long-acting benzathine benzylpenicillin, or less commonly by a course of other antibiotics, such as azithromycin or tetracycline tablets.
 Penicillin has been the front-line treatment since at least the 1960s, but there is no solid evidence of the evolution of penicillin resistance in yaws.

 The historical strategy for the eradication of yaws (1952–1964) was:

 Benzathine benzylpenicillin requires a cold chain and staff who can inject it, and there is a small risk of anaphylaxis.
 It was also not reliably available during the 2010s; there have been supply shortages.

 In the 2010s, a single oral dose of azithromycin was shown to be as effective as intramuscular penicillin.
 Unlike penicillin, there is strong evidence that yaws is evolving antibiotic resistance to azithromycin; there are two known mutations in the bacterium, each of which can cause resistance and make the treatment ineffective.
 This has threatened eradication efforts.

 Within 8–10 hours of penicillin treatment, bacteria can no longer be found in lesion biopsies.
 Primary and secondary lesions usually heal in 2–4 weeks; bone pain may improve within two days.
 If treated early enough, bone deformities may reverse and heal.
 Primary and secondary stage lesions may heal completely, but the destructive changes of tertiary yaws are largely irreversible.

 If lesions do not heal, or RPR test results do not improve, this may indicate treatment failure or re-infection; the treatment is typically repeated.
-WHO guidelines says that any presumed treatment failures at 4 weeks require macrolide resistance testing.
+WHO guidelines say that any presumed treatment failures at 4 weeks require macrolide resistance testing.